acenet-arc/cloud_from_a_to_z/_episodes/07-day1-create-a-web-server.md

 - **PHP**: the programming languages used by the WordPress developers to create their web application.
 PHP uses its processor module to interpret this code which is then used by Apache to generate a resulting web page.

 We'll learn how to install and configure the **M** and **P** LAMP components during Day 2, when we finish creating our WordPress sites.
+At the same time, we'll also learn how to secure our web applications by enabling SSL encryption.

 ## How do we install and configure Apache?